ivelum/landing/content/blog/why-most-startups-shouldnt-start-with-a-mobile-app/index.md

 ![ChatGPT: a web app, user growth, and then a mobile app](05.png)

 As of the time of writing this post, the most popular mobile application in the Apple Store was ChatGPT.
-However, ChatGPT didn’t start as a mobile app.
+However, ChatGPT didn't start as a mobile app.
 It started as a web app that became hugely popular, and then they added a mobile app.
 This, in my opinion, represents the optimal path for most new projects—start as a web app to iterate quickly and prove your idea, and build